StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback

-\paragraph{Latent Diffusion Models (LDMs)} Stable Diffusion~\cite{rombach2022high} adapts this framework into a latent space for efficiency.
-Instead of operating directly in pixel space, an image $x_0$ is encoded into a latent representation $z$ via a variational autoencoder (VAE), and the diffusion process is carried out in this lower-dimensional space.
+Stable Diffusion~\cite{rombach2022high} adapts this framework into a latent space for efficiency.
+Instead of operating directly in pixel space, an image $x_0$ is encoded into a latent representation $z$ via a VAE, and the diffusion process is carried out in this lower-dimensional space.
 The training objective then becomes:

 where $c$ denotes conditioning information such as a textual prompt.
 By performing diffusion in latent space, LDMs significantly reduce computational cost while maintaining the ability to generate semantically aligned images conditioned on text.